|To search within this site simply put in the model name,chassis number etc|

 Initially only sold to the British Military, the car was released to the general public in 1931 but not mega popular to most buyers.
-Officially 'Riley Colonial Nine tourer' , otherwise known as the WD (War Department) model as the original series was developed for the War Office.
+Officially 'Riley Colonial Nine tourer' , otherwise known as the WD (War Department) model or Utilty as the original series was developed for the War Office.
 The WD model resulted from a requirement for the War Dept for a rough terrain vehicle that could do overseas expeditions as well as use as a staff car and as a result its specifications were upgraded to include a strengthened chassis; stronger leaf springs; 21" wheels (31" diameter including tyres) providing increased ground clearance; dropping the differential ratio of 6.75.1 ; improving to a new long distance fuel tank; all steel body with a roll up rear window to provide better air flow when needed.

 The War Dept ordered 77 under contract during 1931/32 but the factory also offered this "Army" model to the public in 1931 -still only in Army Green - although it appears not to have been popular as due to the different spec it was £310 as opposed to the standard tourers £285, and was dropped from the catalogue by 1932.
 The cars sold to the public, still had oversize wheels, lower rear axle ratio, increased ground clearance and strengthened chassis frame.
 Another seriously rare model in this case more likely due to use than chopping for 'specials' as this was pre Jeep/Landrover

 Photo from HMWV plus more of John's WD restoration

 Known cars :- 3 + 1931 9hp.
 ALIVE CARS ARE IN

 Some are listed in Styles but missing